 In today’s review, we will be looking at whether this set deserves every bit of the hype and praise that it has been showered upon.
 I think the problem with many reviews today is that many are coming into this pair having very high expectations for this set, so I will try to be as objective as I can, reviewing and writing my honest opinions for a $30 pair of earphones.

 Packaging and Accessories (Score: 5/10)

 Right off the bat, the packaging sure leaves an impression already, my boy OPPOTY out here.
-Really basic packaging, but I don’t think it’s anything to complain about, apart from maybe too much plastic.
+Really basic packaging, but I don’t think it’s anything to complain about.

 Opening it up, it comes with a twisted rubbery black cable with a few silicone tips and a drawstring pouch with the logo hideously stamped on it.
 Apparently, depending on which batch your set is from, you may get a different pouch, I’ve seen some people get a felt pouch with theirs.
 Either way, I don’t think I would be using it anyway, so a nice inclusion regardless.